BBC Radio 5 Live: Broadcasting

 In 2000, the station was rebranded with a new logo which would remain with the station for another seven years.

-In addition, on 2 February 2002 a companion station, BBC Radio 5 Live Sports Extra, was launched as a digital-only service to complement the range of sport and to avoid clashes; previously BBC Local Radio stations and the long-wave frequency of BBC Radio 4 were used.
-Throughout this period, 5 Live gained several awards including five Sony Awards in 2005; the single gold award was for its coverage of the 2004 Asian tsunami in the News Story Award category alongside another four silver awards and six nominations.
+On 2 February 2002 a companion station, BBC Radio 5 Live Sports Extra, was launched as a digital-only service to complement the range of sport and to avoid schedule clashes; previously BBC Local Radio stations and, for cricket, the long wave frequency of BBC Radio 4 were used.

+Throughout the 2000s, 5 Live gained several awards including five Sony Awards in 2005; the single gold award was for its coverage of the 2004 Asian tsunami in the News Story Award category alongside another four silver awards and six nominations.
 The station also began to further its boundaries with the publication of the Radio 5 Live Sporting Yearbook.
 In August 2007, BBC Radio 5 Live was given a new logo in line with the rest of the BBC Radio network, and a new background design featuring diagonal parallel lines.

 The BBC Radio 5 Live logo used from 2007 until 2022.

+Move to Salford

 In 2008, the BBC announced that the station would move to MediaCityUK in Salford.

 In 2017/18, it was noted the station not only remained as having the fourth highest cost-per-user of all the BBC radio output, but whose costs also increased – rising from 2.3p per hour the previous year to 2.5p per hour, therefore equal to 1Xtra.
 The audience Appreciation Index figure did not increase, remaining at 79.9; and the average length of time spent on the channel fell from 06:41 to 06:34 – the fourth lowest fall of all of the BBC's radio stations.